vikingeducation/assignment_sql_taste/README.md

 ```
 A listing of all months by their average daily trading volume and a classification that puts this volume into the following categories: "Low" = below 10MM, "Medium" = 10-25 MM, "High" = above 25MM
 ```
+SELECT avg(volume), month, year,
+  CASE WHEN avg(volume) < 10000000 THEN 'Low'
+       WHEN avg(volume) BETWEEN 10000000 AND 25000000 THEN 'Medium'
+       ELSE 'High' END AS trading_volume
+  FROM tutorial.aapl_historical_stock_price
+  GROUP BY year, month
+  ORDER BY trading_volume;
 ```
 A listing of average monthly price plus which quarter of the year they are in (e.g. "Q2" or "Q4").
 ```
+SELECT avg((high+low)/2), month, year,
+  CASE WHEN month BETWEEN 1 AND 3 THEN 'Q1'
+       WHEN month BETWEEN 4 AND 6 THEN 'Q2'
+       WHEN month BETWEEN 7 AND 9 THEN 'Q3'
+       ELSE 'Q4' END AS quarter
+  FROM tutorial.aapl_historical_stock_price
+  GROUP BY year, month
+  ORDER BY year;
 ```
 This same listing filtered for only Q4 (use the new column not the months explicitly as part of this filtering).
 ```
+SELECT * from (
+    SELECT month, year,
+      CASE WHEN month BETWEEN 7 AND 9 THEN 'Q3'
+        END AS quarter
+      FROM tutorial.aapl_historical_stock_price
+      GROUP BY year, month
+      ORDER BY year ) as test
+where quarter = 'Q3';
 ```